-The ultimate cost of rehabilitation is uncertain and can vary in response to many factors including legal requirements, technological change and market conditions as well as the sensitivities referred to above.
+The ultimate cost of rehabilitation can vary in response to many factors including legal requirements, technological change and market conditions as well as the sensitivities referred to above.
 It is reasonably possible that outcomes within the next financial year that are different from the current cost estimate could require material adjustment (increase or decrease) to the rehabilitation provision for the Ranger Project Area.

-In estimating the rehabilitation provision a risk-free discount rate is applied to the underlying cash flows.
-At 31 December 2016, ERA reduced the real discount rate from 2.25 per cent to 2.00 per cent due to the enduring period at low interest rates being experienced.
-This resulted in an increase to the provision of \$6.6
+In estimating the rehabilitation provision a risk free discount rate is applied to the underlying cash flows.
+At 31 December 2017, the real discount rate was 2.00 per cent.

-The overall change in estimate (including the change in discount rate) to the rehabilitation provision is an increase of \$5.6 million at 31 December 2016.
-The change in estimate considered updated technology and learnings from work conducted to date, both on the Ranger Project Area and other operations.
+The overall change to the rehabilitation provision in 2017 includes an increase in the underlying cost estimate of \$21.1 million.
+The change in estimate is based on an updated evaluation of key assumptions and incorporates learnings from work conducted to date.
 The overall rehabilitation strategy remains unchanged.
+This adjustment has been recorded in the Statement of Comprehensive Income.